dfguooo/dfguooo.github.io/_pages/about.md

 ---

-I am a postdoctoral researcher at the [NTU IoT Research Group](https://ntuiot.xyz/), Nanyang Technological University (NTU), Singapore, where I also obtained my Ph.D degree under the supervision of [Prof. Rui Tan](https://personal.ntu.edu.sg/tanrui/).
+I am a postdoctoral researcher at the College of Computing and Data Science, Nanyang Technological University (NTU), Singapore, where I also obtained my Ph.D degree, fortunately advised by [Prof. Rui Tan](https://personal.ntu.edu.sg/tanrui/).
 Previously, I received my M.Sc. degree from NTU, and my B.Eng. degree from University of Electronic Science and Technology of China (UESTC).

-My research aims to improve the reliability of sensing systems in cyber-physical systems (CPS) and the Internet of Things (IoT), with a current focus on advancing robust vehicular perception.
+My research aims to improve the reliability of sensing systems in cyber-physical systems (CPS) and the Internet of Things (IoT), with a current focus on enhancing the resilience and robustness of autonomous vehicle perception.

 <!-- <span style="color:red">I am open to opportunities in both academia and industry.</span> -->